Hajji Ebrahim Shirazi: Family

 The Qavam family remained powerless for a short time after Ebrahim's death but restored their wealth and gained alliances in court that protected them from schemes against them.
-They were the architects of the modern Shiraz, having built over twenty palace and gardens there, the best-known of them being Qavam House.
+They were the architects of modern Shiraz, having built over twenty palaces and gardens there, the best-known of them being the Qavam House.

 Religious beliefs

 Qajar historians generally identified Ebrahim as a Jew, although he may have been Muslim.
 Some historians, such as Mahmud Mahmud, have referred to him as an anús; in the time of Ebrahim, synagogues were opened in Shiraz and Tehran, but before that, Jews had to read the Torah in a low voice in their houses.
 Another evidence is his desire for monogamism, since at that time, it was customary for high-ranking officials to have several wives and several concubines whereas Ebrahim had only one wife.

 Ebrahim never drank wine in public and tried to present himself as a religious person.
 He went to Hajj and preferred people to refer to him as "Hajji".
 He also had a lot of respect for the mullahs of Shiraz and always paid his zakat.
 Ebrahim was a supporter of Usuli Mujtahids and was an ally to Agha Mohammad-Ali Behbahani, and thus an enemy of the Ni'matullāhī Sufi order.